PDIS/transcript/2021-05-27-Interview-with-Tagesspiegel.md

 ### Audrey Tang:
 No, I don't think so, because I think that the Internet is known for its memes.
 I think there's a lot of co creational potential.
 When I feel frustrated — I don't often feel frustrated — I just do what any The Onion readers would do which is take an Internet meme and make fun of myself.
 There's quite a few people for making fun of me.
 I think it's all in good fun.

 There is popular VTubers.
-There's a VTuber called Ena, that really looks like me in likeness.
+There's a VTuber called Ina (イナニス), that really looks like me in likeness.
 People have a lot of jokes.
-There's a character in "Hunter Hunter" that looks like me and people make a lot of jokes around that.
+There's a character in "Hunter Hunter", Melody (センリツ) that looks like me and people make a lot of jokes around that.

 What I'm trying to say is that I see these creations as material for remixing, or as we say in computational linguistics: as corpus, meaning that it's material for other people to work on.